bojo509/Express-ts/README.md

 A simple script to initialize an express.js project with typescript

 ## Usage
-The 2 scripts should be in a folder.
+The .bat and the .ps1 scripts should be in the same folder.
 The main file is the ts-express-init.bat.
 When opened, the script asks for a project name, then generates a basic structure of a project with MongoDB.